Yentllove/Start_With_Statistics/README.md

 # Start_With_Statistics
-Getting back to the basics with Stats
+Let's get back to the basics with statistics.
+As the world is continiuing the conversations in AI and ML, many times we forget the building blocks to those algorithms.

-As we continue to work with data and build from LLMs, its important to understand the stats behind the algorithms.
+xxAs we continue to work with data and build from LLMs, its important to understand the stats behind the algorithms.